ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 Searching strings with regular expressions
 ------------------------------------------

+Each function supports the following flags:

+- multiline
+- ignorecase
+- dotall

 To search in a string or extract parts of a string with a regular expression, use the ``regex_search`` filter:

 .. code-block:: yaml+jinja